 She earned her Bachelor of Science degree in Philosophy from the United States Military Academy at West Point and an MBA from Harvard Business School.

-For over 16 years, Bret has been dedicated to serving our nation as a Marine, a pilot and a philanthropist.
+For over 18 years, Bret has been dedicated to serving our nation as a Marine, a pilot and a philanthropist.
 Through his military career Bret has served in a variety of roles including combat engineer, chief instructor pilot supporting deployments to Iraq and Afghanistan and an Executive Detachment pilot for Marine Helicopter Squadron One “Marine One” in support of the White House.
-Bret recently transitioned from active duty as a Marine Corps pilot to his current role in Real Estate Investment Banking at Goldman Sachs.
+Bret recently transitioned from his role in Real Estate Investment Banking at Goldman Sachs, New York City to a Regional Managing Director role in San Diego at a Stream Realty Partners, a major real estate services and ownership firm.
 Bret is also a Huey pilot in the USMCR and the Executive Director and Co-Founder of Hire Our Aviation Heroes, a non-profit that assists aviation veterans in their transition to commercial aviation careers.
 Bret has a BS in Business from Virginia Tech and an MBA from the Anderson School of Management at UCLA.

 Chris Oliver - Austin, TX